nedelec/cytosim-2017/tutorials/tutorial1.md

 In the model, the drag is linear in the length of the microtubule.
 Longer ones are more difficult to move than shorter ones.
 The drag coefficient is calculated using a formula similar to Stoke's law, but which is derived for a cylinder instead of a sphere.

 Diffusion is calculated from the drag coefficient, using the [Einstein relation](http://en.wikipedia.org/wiki/Einstein_relation_%28kinetic_theory%29).
 The filament is diffusing both in translation and rotation, but this is usually quite slow.
-Temperature is set by kT, with 0.0042 corresponding to room temperature.
+Temperature is set by kT, with 0.0042 corresponding to room temperature (kT ~ 4.2 pN.nm).

 ### Segmentation